NOM1989/linux-dictation-widget/README.md

 - Dictation toggle and microphone status indication
 - Graceful one-click termination
 ## Setup
 This project combines various tools into one to create a seamless dictation experience.
 This does mean that the following tools must be configured for it to work.
+Additionally, paths in the scripts will likely need updating to match your setup.
 ### LanguageTool Server
 Follow their [installation guide](https://dev.languagetool.org/http-server.html) (fastText is recommended and covered).